Best Elliptical Reviews – Top 5 Fittest List for March, 2023Invalid table id.

 5. Exerpeutic 5000 Magnetic Elliptical Trainer

-This feels more like a home machine than a gym version in terms of its sturdiness and footprint, and doesn’t have many of the features that you’ll pay more for with our other reviewed trainers.
+This feels more like a home machine than a gym version in terms of its sturdiness and footprint and doesn’t have many of the features that you will pay more for with our other reviewed trainers.
 But it should hold up well for some time and the ergonomics are good.
 In short, it’s a good bet for weekend workout warriors.

 This is a smaller, fully-functional elliptical trainer, which is sufficient for most people and a very good buy.

 Specs for the Exerpeutic 500 Magnetic Elliptical Trainer: